BetterPlace67/BlueyModdingFramework/README.md

 - `Bmf_Docs` contains additional documentation files

-- `Bmf_SDK` a project file setup with packages and scripts to create & compile custom items, levels, bundles & plugins. + Example content
+- `Bmf_SDK` a 2021.3.22f1 unity project with packages and scripts to create & compile custom items, levels, bundles & plugins. + Examples

 ### This project is unfinished, and some features may not function as intended, if at all.